spiritedtechie/foursquare-app-play/README.md

 - Telephone
 - Rating

 It is built using the Play Framework, utilising the MVC pattern and Bootstrap for presentation.
+Play is a Reactive framework, utilising non-blocking IO, Futures and Actors - thus supporting high scalability out of the box.

 The purpose of this project was to solve a simple problem that allowed me to explore some of the basics of the Play Framework.
 It does not do much in terms of computation, just simply wrapping a Foursquare API with a web application.
-Play is a Reactive framework, utilising non-blocking IO, Future and Actors - thus supporting high scalability out of the box.

 # Foursquare Integration